jbilbo/primes-table/README.md

 ## Description

 This solution takes advantage of the [Methadone](https://github.com/davetron5000/methadone) framework.
 It has basic acceptance tests with [Cucumber](http://cukes.info) and unit tests with [Test::Unit](http://ruby-doc.org/stdlib-2.1.0/libdoc/test/unit/rdoc/Test/Unit.html).
-The project is ready for create a Gem, for easier use of the binary ($ gem install primes_table && primes_table 10).
+The project is ready to create a Gem, for easier use of the binary ($ gem install primes_table && primes_table 10).
 But for the purpose of this exercise I don't consider it necessary.

-The testing primality is done with a slightly optimized version of the Trial Division method, valid only for small numbers.
+A slightly optimized version of the Trial Division method has been used for the testing primality, valid only for small numbers but enough for the exercise.

 ## Usage